MAIF/otoroshi/clients/tcp-udp-tunnel-client/readme.md

 ![Schema](./schema.jpg)

-Define an otoroshi service on `http://foo.oto.tools:8080` that target your local ssh server at `http://127.0.0.1:22` (here `http://` is irrelevant, it's just a UI issue) and enable the `TCP tunnel` flag.
+Define an otoroshi service on `http://foo.oto.tools:8080` that target your local ssh server at `http://127.0.0.1:22` (here `http://` is irrelevant, it's just a UI issue) and enable the `TCP/UDP tunneling` flag.

  Then either activate